 Admittedly, when you first enter this virtual beer garden-esque park it feels like you’ve entered SimNation, but on a very hectic day (especially with a team of 100+ people).
 Everyone’s little avatar is running around, trying to see what this virtual park is all about.

-Gather.town is the name of this innovative virtual meeting app.
-Team members can move around, and every time you’re getting close to another person (or several people), your video chat will pop-up so you can talk.
+Gather.town is the name of this innovative online meeting app.
+Team members can move around, and every time you’re getting close to another person (or several people), your video chat will pop up so you can talk.

-The app comes with different environments, such as school buildings, conference halls and parks.
-The park setting includes picnic tables where people can gather around to play games like chess and Tetris.
-We also created a virtual photo exhibition showing our favorite company moments.
+The app comes with different environments, such as school buildings, conference halls, and parks.
+The park setting includes picnic tables where people can gather around to play virtual team games like chess, Pictionary, and Tetris.
+We also created a photo exhibition showing our favorite company moments.

-The beer garden featured a stage that people can enter to make public announcements, which in our case pretty quickly turned into a challenge of “Who can tell the best dad joke?” (yes, we even created a new Slack channel named #dadjokes after this event).
+The beer garden featured a stage that people can enter to make public announcements, which serves as a great virtual icebreaker.
+In our case, these public announcements quickly turned into a challenge of “Who can tell the best dad joke?” (yes, we even created a new Slack channel named #dadjokes after this event).

 “Meeting new people online is always awkward for me.
 This time the meetings/bondings were in a different virtual environment.
 It felt much more cozy and comfortable to start talking with a new colleague.”